 You can slow the effects of aging.
 In your 20’s and 30’s, you probably don’t worry too much about the elasticity of your skin or the signs of aging.
 But in the future, you’ll thank yourself for cleansing, exfoliating, and using sunscreen, because you’re boosting the strength of your skin for later.

 You’ll help prevent acne.
 Preventing skin problems is much easier than fixing them.
-While acne is often unavoidable, taking the time to do proper skin care helps keep your skin clean, fighting against skin issues that can occur as a result of neglect, like deeper wrinkles, discoloration, or acne scars.
+While acne is often unavoidable, taking the time to do proper skin care helps keep your skin clean, fighting against skin issues that can occur as a result of neglect, like discoloration or acne scars.

 You can fight infection.
 Not only just for your face, your skin is the first line of defense against infection in your body.
 Keeping your skin moisturized and healthy protects you against the outside world.